Dementia Care Strategies for Bathing

 Dementia care strategies for bathing are necessary.
 When a family member refuses to cooperate.
 Bathing is one of those ADLs that require the most intimacy.

-For the person with dementia, getting a bath or shower can be a scary, stressful, even frightening event.
-The person offering from dementia, in later stages, might misinterpret the act of undressing and the physical touch associated with bathing assistance as an assault.
+For the person with dementia, getting a bath or shower.
+Can be a scary, stressful and even frightening event.
+In later stages of dementia, they may misinterpret the act of undressing and the physical touch associated with bathing help... as an assault.

 They may lose the ability to understand even what a bath is and the importance of cleanliness.

 Many aging family members ... may feel uncomfortable with someone helping... with such an intimate and private task. .
 They may feel threatened, vulnerable, embarrassed.
 Or simply be reacting to the cooler environment.

 Bathing can be the single most stressful and difficult personal care task of all to complete.
 For both of you.

 Follow these tips to help cut disruptive behaviors and maximize compliance during bathing process:

 - Make preparations in advance.
 Get washcloths, towels, and clothing ready and have safety issues addressed beforehand

 - Respect his/ her privacy and dignity.
 No matter what their level of comprehension of privacy and dignity is.